wp-plugins/post-series/readme.txt

 == Change log ==

+= 0.4.2 - 08/04/2012 =
+* Fixed: CSS file
+* Post series are now shown only by the posts they where added to

 = 0.4.1 - 31/03/2012 =
 * Minor changes to plugin Read me
 * Added plugin screenshots